-Offbeat Ballet has no formal uniform, however the clearer the outline of your body the better I can teach you.
-You’ll be moving your body to its fullest range of movement.
+Offbeat Ballet has no formal uniform, however the clearer the outline of your body, especially your torso and your knees, the better I can teach you.
 Your feet need to slide on the floor, and also move through their full range.

-Bike shorts, a snug t-shirt and socks will be fine.
+Bike shorts, a snug t-shirt (as snug as you’re comfortable in) and socks will be fine!

 Small differences in leotard style can make a big difference in comfort and how it looks on your unique body.

 When trying on, wear the bra you plan to wear in class.
-The bra must to allow you to move comfortably and jump without discomfort.
+The bra needs to allow you to move comfortably and jump without discomfort.

 With the leotard on, move your legs to the fullest range, bend, jump and do arm circles.
-It shouldn’t cut in painfully anywhere, and everything should stay where should.
-Sleeveless is best for Darwin.
+It shouldn’t cut in painfully anywhere, and everything should stay where it should.
+Sleeveless or cap sleeves is best for Darwin.
 Beyond that, choose the leotard you feel the most comfortable and confident in!

 I highly recommend going to Dance World Darwin to try on a range of leotard styles, sizes and materials, rather than purchasing online.

-If doubtful about size, go up, not down.
-You’ll appreciate it in the build-up!
-And light dusting of talc can help you ease them on when very humid.
+If in doubt, size up, not down – you’ll appreciate it in the build-up!
+A light dusting of talc can help you ease them on when very humid.

 Footed tights – the same except with no hole, so you can’t peel the feet off.

 Dance-socks – made of tights fabric they have the benefit of tights when wearing your ballet shoes but aren’t as hot as full tights.
-Bear in mind though that full tights might be more comfortable when stretching either on the floor or at the barre.
+Bear in mind full tights will make it easier for your legs to slide past each other (think 5th position) and be more comfortable when stretching, either on the floor or at the barre.

 Ordinary socks with ballet shoes – their extra thickness means you may need a slightly bigger shoe size.
 If you’re prone to blistering, tights or dance socks are a better option than bare feet or ordinary socks.